-A listed entity should design and implement an investor relations program to facilitate effective two-way communication with investors.
+A listed entity should have an investor relations program that facilitates two-way communication with investors.

 The Company is currently not of a sufficient size and does not have sufficient human resources to implement such a program and relies on its Company Secretaries and Share Registry to perform this role.